oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/build-validator-node.md

 > Do you want to start block validation automatically?

 If you wish to start the validator immediately, please select **YES**.
-If you choose **NO**, please proceed to [Q4](/docs/hub-validator/operate-validator/1-8-faq#q4-i-have-selected-no-on-do-you-want-to-start-block-validation-automatically-on-setupsh) in the Validator Setup section.
-Keep in mind that manually turning on the validator might take some time.
+If you choose **NO**, please check to [initiate block validation](/docs/hub-validator/operate-validator/faq#q-how-do-i-initiate-block-validation-mining) section in Q&A. Keep in mind that manually turning on the validator might take some time.

 :::info Operator Address
-The operator address required for registration in the later [Join Validator](/docs/hub-validator/operate-validator/1-3-join-validator#2-register-the-validator-operator) process is generated in Step 4.
+The operator address required for registration in the later [Join Validator](/docs/hub-validator/operate-validator/join-validator#2-register-the-validator-operator) process is generated in Step 4.
 This step is identified by the print message `4.
 Create a private key`.

 The address is written in the wallet.txt file located at `/home/geth/.ethereum/wallet.txt`.
 You can find the created account's address after the sentence `Public address of the key:`.